 All equity investments in scope of Ind AS 109 ‘Financial Instruments’ are measured at fair value.
 The

-fair value in other comprehensive income.
-The classification is made on initial recognition and is irrevocable.
+the fair value in other comprehensive income.
+The classification is made on initial recognition and is

-for reclassification to profit or loss, even on sale of investments.
-Equity instruments at FVOCI are not
+available for reclassification to profit or loss, even on sale of investments.
+Equity instruments at FVOCI

 Derecognition of Financial Assets